-Julia Rickert is an associate at Loevy & Loevy.
+Julia Rickert is a partner at Loevy & Loevy.
 She joined the firm in March 2017 as the Whistleblower Litigation Fellow, and she continues to represent whistleblowers in cases brought under the federal False Claims Act and state and local analogues.
 In addition, she represents wrongfully convicted individuals and others whose constitutional rights have been violated.

 Julia graduated from Northwestern University School of Law, cum laude, in 2010.
 After law school, she was a fellow in the MacArthur Justice Center.
 She then served as a staff attorney for the U.S. Court of Appeals for the Seventh Circuit, after which she served as law clerk to the Honorable David F. Hamilton of the Seventh Circuit and law clerk to the Honorable John Z. Lee of the U.S. District Court for the Northern District of Illinois.

 Julia has published on constitutional law, sex discrimination, and criminal law.
 Her article with Steven Calabresi, Originalism and Sex Discrimination, is published in the University of Texas Law Review.

 • Dean’s list